risingwavelabs/risingwave-docs/docs/sql/query-syntax/query-syntax-value-exp.md

 INSERT INTO t VALUES (1,12), (2,13), (3,30);
 ```

-The row constructor in the statement below returns all rows in table "t" in the form of row values `(,)`.
+The row constructor in the statement below returns all rows in table `t` in the form of row values `(,)`.

 ```sql
 SELECT row (v1, v2*2) AS demo FROM t;